Test in production without watermarks.

 Professional License:

-This package allows a predetermined number of software developers in an organization to utilize Iron Software in single locations, up to a maximum of ten.
-The Iron Software can be used on as many websites, intranet applications, or desktop software applications as you like.
-Licenses are non-transferable, and they cannot be shared outside of an organization or an agency/client relationship.
-This license type, like all other license types, expressly excludes all rights not expressly granted under the Agreement, including OEM redistribution and utilizing the Iron Software as a SaaS without purchasing additional coverage.
-This license can be integrated with a single project up to a maximum of 10.
+This package allows up to ten software developers to utilize Iron Software in single locations, up to a maximum of ten.
+It can be used in as many websites, intranet applications, or desktop software applications as desired.
+Licenses are non-transferable and cannot be shared outside of an organization or an agency/client relationship.
+Distribution rights do not extend to OEM redistribution and SaaS unless additional coverage is purchased.

 Pricing: Starts from $999 per year.